rhel-labs/instruqt/satellite-advanced-testing/01-introduction/assignment.md

 ![main menu](../assets/main-menu.png)

-## <ins>Access the RHEL Hosts</ins>
+Access the RHEL Host
 ===================================

-At the top of the screen, you'll find tabs for the hosts `rhel1` and `rhel2`.
+At the top of the screen, you'll find a tab for the host `rhel1`.
 Terminal and Web Console access are provided.

 ![hosts tabs](../assets/hosts-tabs.png)

-The credentials for these hosts are the following:
+The credentials are the following:

 Username: